 We suggest that:

-Proposition 1) Founders are likely to employ a deterministic causal logic in the opportunity identification stage of serendipitous FMEs.
+Proposition 1) Entrepreneurs are likely to employ a deterministic causal logic in the opportunity identification stage of serendipitous FMEs.

-At the evaluation and exploitation of opportunities stages of serendipitous FMEs founders relied on rules regarding market demand, resources, and opportunity wealth-generating potential to assess the viability (attractiveness) of international opportunities and engage in the exploitation of those opportunities (Wood et al., 2012; Wood and Williams, 2014).
-However, the manner in which founders applied these rules indicated a relatively unstructured approach, with founders making attributions of expected value and use of resources based on various personal attributes such as risk perceptions, optimism, and levels of self-efficacy along with imagining and/or devising actions that lacked predictive value suggestive of an effectual logic (Sarasvathy, 2001, 2014).
+At the evaluation and exploitation of opportunities stages of serendipitous FMEs entrepreneurs relied on rules regarding market demand, resources, and opportunity wealth-generating potential to assess the viability (attractiveness) of international opportunities and engage in the exploitation of those opportunities (Wood et al., 2012; Wood and Williams, 2014).
+However, the manner in which entrepreneurs applied these rules indicated a relatively unstructured approach, with entrepreneurs making attributions of expected value and use of resources based on various personal attributes such as risk perceptions, optimism, and levels of self-efficacy along with imagining and/or devising actions that lacked predictive value suggestive of an effectual logic (Sarasvathy, 2001, 2014).
 Further, in each case we found evidence that multiple key effectuation principles (e.g., affordable loss, pilot-in-the-plane , lemonade, and crazy quilt) mentioned in the literature were at play at this stage (Table 3).

 Table 3

-For example, B-Pack’s founder emphasizes that, “Until this so-called global crisis came, the Bulgarian market was probably near 80%.
+For example, B-Pack’s entrepreneur emphasizes that, “Until this so-called global crisis came, the Bulgarian market was probably near 80%.
 The crisis forced us, thank God, to look for new markets and countries.”
 “We had the necessary equipment and capabilities to do it… because it is not easy.”
 “The equipment is expensive.
 Our last investment was nearly 15 million BGN.
 So, to start doing this during a crisis is just absurd.”
 He then focused on “affordable” losses: “We focused on these countries because they are close to us, shipping costs are negligible, there is no language barrier, no need for a qualified management team that offers production.”
-Once again, this founder again demonstrated an aversion to planning—and implicitly, causation—when asked about the organization of existing and near-future export operations: “In the next five years, whoever and whatever anyone is saying, he/she is either going to be dreaming or complaining, or he/she would be a shaman.”
+Once again, this entrepreneur again demonstrated an aversion to planning—and implicitly, causation—when asked about the organization of existing and near-future export operations: “In the next five years, whoever and whatever anyone is saying, he/she is either going to be dreaming or complaining, or he/she would be a shaman.”

-B-Sport’s founder emphasizes that the organization of export activities, in light of new EU standards, “…had to happen, and it didn’t matter for us what we had to do.”
-R-Furniture’s founder’s more general perspective on the company’s founding process and subsequent internationalization suggests that “making lemonade out of lemons” is an integral part of embracing and exploiting the unexpected: “It was an opportunity, and generally very much I... at least the decisions I made or the decisions about what happened with R-Furniture, because I made decisions as I went on, they were made, let’s say, as opportunities showed up.
+B-Sport’s entrepreneur emphasizes that the organization of export activities, in light of new EU standards, “…had to happen, and it didn’t matter for us what we had to do.”
+R-Furniture’s entrepreneur’s more general perspective on the company’s founding process and subsequent internationalization suggests that “making lemonade out of lemons” is an integral part of embracing and exploiting the unexpected: “It was an opportunity, and generally very much I... at least the decisions I made or the decisions about what happened with R-Furniture, because I made decisions as I went on, they were made, let’s say, as opportunities showed up.
 Because we were at such small level, you couldn’t, how should I say, you couldn’t make decisions so that you can say that in a year I’ll do this.
 I mean it was very little predictability for what would come next.
 Especially the way the market was.”
 We suggest that:

-Proposition 2) Founders are likely to employ an effectual logic in the opportunity exploitation stage of serendipitous FMEs.
+Proposition 2) Entrepreneurs are likely to employ an effectual logic in the opportunity exploitation stage of serendipitous FMEs.

 Analysis of the opportunity identification processes associated with subsequent FMEs revealed that in four (R-Steel, B_Pack, I_Acad, and I_Appliance) of the six serendipitous cases, a shift toward more purposeful approaches occurred.
-The founders’ pattern of attention allocation shifted toward a heightened importance of internally driven sources of change (i.e., development of new knowledge by individuals) for opportunity identification.
+The entrepreneurs’ pattern of attention allocation shifted toward a heightened importance of internally driven sources of change (i.e., development of new knowledge by individuals) for opportunity identification.
 Furthermore, signals received from the task and general environments were interpreted as cues for actions that shape the environment instead of reacting to it suggesting a shift toward proactive causal logic.